Frequently Asked Questions

 Because its primary focus is rehabilitation, inpatient rehabilitation hospitals, like our hospital, provide a higher level of care distinctly different from other facilities that offer rehabilitation services.

 Inpatient rehabilitation hospitals:

 - Provide more intensive therapeutic services

-- Provide access to more physician specialists with expertise in treating patients with disabling injuries/illnesses
+- Have more physician specialists with expertise in treating patients with disabling injuries/illnesses

 - Have a higher percentage of registered nurses skilled in rehabilitation nursing